powerhousepro69/videoinfox/readme.md

  - Save directory state on exit to load on next run.
  - Change directory by entering full path.
  - Find directory and change to it by copying it to clipboard.
- - List video info one directory deep and save per directory.
+ - List video info one directory deep.
+Save per directory.
  - Recursive count of videos broken down into video type.
- - Recursive duration. days:hrs:min:sec and save per directory.
+ - Recursive duration.  days:hrs:min:sec.
+Save per directory.
  - GUI notifications.